 The basic design of industrial machinery makes these kinds of equipment more than capable of injuring or killing a person in a number of ways.

-- Moving Parts.
-Most every large piece of industrial or construction machinery is typically comprised of dozens of large, often fast-moving parts that can easily snare and catch a worker’s clothing, drawing the victim into the mechanism and crushing the person or amputating arms/legs.
+- Moving parts.
+Most every large piece of industrial or construction machinery is typically composed of dozens of large, often fast-moving parts that can easily snare and catch a worker’s clothing, drawing the victim into the mechanism and crushing the person or amputating arms/legs.
 The resulting massive blood loss from such traumatic injuries can cause death long before help can arrive.

 Another reason to retain a qualified workers’ compensation death benefit claims attorney has to do with the claims process itself.
 More than a few New Jersey on-the-job death benefit claims have been rejected by workers’ compensation insurance carriers for less than legitimate reasons.
 Instead of having their claim processed quickly and efficiently, some victims’ families find that the insurance company has denied a valid claim simply to protect that company’s bottom line.